cognitivefashion/slate/source/index.html.md

 Parameter |  Description
 --------- |  -----------
-time_ms |  The time taken in milliseconds. ids | A list of ids in the product catalog that are relevant to the provided query. backoff_number | A list of integers specifying if backoff was used for retrieving this id.
-(0 corresponds to no backoff)
+time_ms |  The time taken in milliseconds.
+**products** | A sorted list of products in the catalog relevant to the query. id | The id of the product. backoff_number | An integer specifying if backoff was used for retrieving this result.
+(0 corresponds to no backoff, 1 corresponds to backoff once and so on)

 ## Get elasticsearch queries